David Martin has been appointed Chairman of the Board, effective Tuesday 3 December 2019.

-David’s day job is as the Managing Partner for Finlaysons, one of Adelaide’s oldest and largest legal firms.
-His expertise in both commercial law and property and development law is of particular value to Southern Cross Care.
+As former Managing Partner for Finlaysons, one of Adelaide’s oldest and largest legal firms, David brings a wealth of experience in commercial, property and development law to the role of Chairman.

 Grant was formerly a community pharmacist owner but now remains accredited to conduct Medication Management reviews both in Aged Care facilities and the community.